 - Proposed projects must represent the development of a novel (non-existing) assay, device, software, animal model, statistical method, protocol, or technology.
-A practical application and/or implementation component can also be included in the proposal, but it is not required. - Collaborative and cross-disciplinary projects between two teams a technology-developing team and a technology application team are encouraged, but not mandatory. - Applicants are encouraged to use institutional state-of-the-art technology available from CCTSI Resources and CU Cancer Center Shared Resources and CCTSI Research Core Facilities (CTRCs) and Biostatistical Epidemiology and Research Design (BERD) for TM-Pilot projects, but they are not required to do so if not applicable to the project OR if they can justify use of alternate resources. - For the CSU Award category, proposals on developing new animal models highly relevant to human disease are encouraged. - Proposals that have high potential to lead to subsequent extramural awards from the National Institutes of Health, other government agencies, or private foundations, will be given high priority. - In keeping with the CCTSI commitment to diversity, equity, inclusion and social justice in clinical and translational research and the NIH Policy on Diversity, we encourage applications from individuals that have historically been underrepresented in biomedical research.
+A practical application and/or implementation component can also be included in the proposal, but it is not required. - Collaborative and cross-disciplinary projects between two teams a technology-developing team and a technology application team are encouraged, but not mandatory. - Applicants are encouraged to use institutional state-of-the-art technology available from CCTSI Resources and CCTRCs) and <a href="Biostatistical Epidemiology and Research Design (BERD) for TM-Pilot projects, but they are not required to do so if not applicable to the project OR if they can justify use of alternate resources. - For the CSU Award category, proposals on developing new animal models highly relevant to human disease are encouraged. - Proposals that have high potential to lead to subsequent extramural awards from the National Institutes of Health, other government agencies, or private foundations, will be given high priority.